 Nutrition, Training and Beta-Ecdysterone: The Successful Concept Consists of Three Parts

 At a high-dose beta-ecdysterone helps to build muscle, but it is not possible without effort.
 Sports training is one of three pillars on which your successful muscle build-up is based.
 Just like in the university study, your build-up program should also contain constant increases in a reasonable amount.
 Also essential: a balanced diet that contains all the necessary nutrients.
 Protein-rich, healthy meals fit best with the intake of Beta-Ecdysterone capsules.
 Because the body can only build up muscles if the building blocks are supplied.
 During the athletic build-up phase you should consume about 1 to 1.5 g protein per kg body weight daily.
 To achieve an optimal level of the active ingredient, it is best to take your capsules at the same time every day.
 In this way beta-ecdysterone capsules can develop their full effect.

 Use the concentrated power from nature - and let your muscles grow, just like Popeye in his adventures!
-If you want to know more about how YUNOS Beta-Ecdysterone Capsules can help you build muscle and strength, we'll be happy to advise you in the chat.
+If you want to know more about how YUNOS Beta-Ecdysterone Capsules can help you build muscle and strength, we'll be happy to advise you.

 * the capsules used in the study contained 100 mg of ecdysterone per capsule according to the manufacturer However, an analysis carried out as part of the study showed that only 6 mg beta-ecdysterone was present.